Innovation vs Invention: Definition, Difference & Importance

 Furthermore, we want to address the risks if the assumption that innovation is just the execution of an invention would be actually adopted.
-Much more about innovation you will find in our new book that includes comprehensive approaches with mindsets, structures and strategies to innovate in less time, with fewer resources and more success.
+Much more about innovation you will find in our new book “How to Create Innovation” which includes comprehensive approaches with mindsets, structures, and strategies to innovate in less time, with fewer resources, and more success.
 Register for the download now!

-Innovation vs. Invention: Definitions
+Innovation Vs Invention: Definitions

-In the purest sense, invention can be defined as the creation of a product or the introduction of a process for the first time.
-Invention is just the idea for a possible innovation.

-An invention solves a concrete problem with the means of technology.
+The invention is defined as the creation of a product or the introduction of a process for the first time, Invention is just the idea for a possible innovation, invention solves a concrete problem with the means of technology.

-The technical features of the invention thereby fulfil a function, whereby the problem – the task of the invention – is solved.
-The technical character necessary for patenting requires that natural laws be used to achieve the goal.
+The technical features of the invention thereby fulfill a function, whereby the problem – the task of the invention – is solved, the technical character necessary for patenting requires that natural laws be used to achieve the goal.
 An invention is also called a “teaching for technical action”.

 The central risk of this assumption is reflected in the number of inventors who never made it to practical use because some detail was still overlooked, or their invention was brought to success by completely different people.

-The great breakthrough inventions in particular are often not ready for the market for a long time, are still afflicted with errors, and therefore easily fail at the first attempt, are not recognized for their significance or are not accepted by the public.
+The great breakthrough inventions, in particular, are often not ready for the market for a long time, are still afflicted with errors, and therefore easily fail at the first attempt, are not recognized for their significance, or are not accepted by the public.
 Successful entrepreneurs are therefore usually not inventors, but innovators.

 They draw on what already exists.
 The American economist Israel M. Kirzner has also brought this observation to the fore: “discovering what already exists”, for example, using the possibilities of arbitrage, is the core characteristic of the entrepreneur.
 The term is only seemingly paradoxical.
 Something already exists, so it does not have to be reinvented,

-The more rapidly markets change, the sooner once innovative products can lose their unique selling proposition.
+The more rapidly markets change, the sooner once-innovative products can lose their unique selling proposition.
 Permanent innovation is therefore a corporate obligation.
 Whether good ideas actually become innovations cannot be predicted, but forecasts are certainly possible.

 Because markets change and the competition never sleeps.
 In a sense, companies are condemned to constant renewal.
 This applies per se to all areas and even more so to the service portfolio.
 Global digitization is adding to the pressure.

 At the crossroads: decline or turnaround

 If renewal fails, the cost trap looms: interchangeable services tend to yield lower margins and growth can only be achieved by cutting costs, which in turn forces more efficiency in standard products.

 But taken by itself, the microprocessor was nothing more than another part on a circuit board.
-It is what was done with that part – the hundreds of thousands of products, processes and services that have evolved from the invention of the microprocessor – that requires innovation.
+It is what was done with that part – the hundreds of thousands of products, processes, and services that have evolved from the invention of the microprocessor – that requires innovation.

-It is not uncommon for inventors to be unaware of the commercial implications of their invention.
+It is not uncommon for inventors to be unaware of the commercial implications of their inventions.
 Or they do not think about commercial implementation until much later.
 Thomas Edison, for example, accumulated more than 400 patents in his first phase of work.
 One of these was for the electric light bulb.
 It was not until his second creative phase that he tackled the commercial realization of his most important patents.

 Sometimes all that’s missing is the right push.
 Gideon Sundback, who patented the zipper in 1913, managed to get his invention into mass production.
 But it wasn’t until the U.S. Army started using the zipper for uniforms in 1917 that the real run began.

 AT & T

 Inventions often come from pure research institutions and their scientists are often miles away from commercial interests.
 This is true even for private research institutions.
 For example, the foundations for transistor technology were developed at the Bell Laboratories of the U.S. communications giant AT&T. In 1953, a small Japanese company acquired a license to manufacture transistors and shortly thereafter introduced the first transistor radio to the market under the manufacturer’s name Sony.
 A few years later, IBM used the same technology to develop small, powerful computers, ending the era of large-scale computing systems based on relays or electron tubes.
 The solar cell, now the basis of all photovoltaic systems, was also developed at Bell Labs.
 In all this, AT & T was essentially only a licensor.
-Others always made the big profits.
+Others always made big profits.

 Similarly unfortunate was the research carried out by Xerox in its Palo Alto Research Center (PARC).
 With the exception of laser printer technology, Xerox hardly managed to turn its own inventions into hard cash.
 Both the computer mouse and the graphical user interface, without which such a mouse is useless, were essentially developed at PARC – as early as the 1970s.
 But it was not until Apple made real innovations out of both with the Macintosh computer almost 10 years later.
 In the meantime, the mouse and the graphical user interface have become standards for computers.

-Similarly, to innovation vs. invention we also want to explain the oftentimes confused usage of their adjectives: Inventive vs. innovative.
+Similarly, to innovation vs. invention, we also want to explain the oftentimes confused usage of their adjectives: Inventive vs. innovative.
 Two words that are also spelled similarly and pronounced similarly.
 Same as for innovation and invention the terms have slightly different meanings:

-Inventive is a term for someone who can design new things, someone who shows creativity in thinking, someone who is imaginative and who can come up with something completely new.
+Inventive is a term for someone who can design new things, someone who shows creativity in thinking, someone who is imaginative, and who can come up with something completely new.